The first-principles phase diagram of monolayer nanoconfined water: Summary

+Water in nanoscale cavities is ubiquitous and of central importance to everyday phenomena in geology and biology.
+However, the properties of nanoscale water can be remarkably different from bulk, as shown e.g., by the anomalously low dielectric constant of water in nanochannels~\cite{fumagalli_anomalously_2018}, near frictionless water flow ~\cite{secchi_massive_2016}, or the possible existence of a square ice phase~\cite{algara-siller_square_2015}.
+Such properties suggest that nanoconfined water could be engineered for technological applications in nanofluidics~\cite{kavokine_fluctuation-induced_2021}, electrolyte materials~\cite{hummer_water_2001}, and water desalination~\cite{surwade_water_2015}.
+Unfortunately, challenges in experimentally characterising water on the nanoscale and the high cost of first-principles simulations have prevented the molecular level understanding required to control the behavior of water.
+Here we combine a range of computational approaches to enable a first-principles level investigation of a single layer of water within a graphene-like channel.

-Water in nanoscale cavities is ubiquitous and of central importance to everyday phenomena in geology and biology, and at the heart of current and future technologies in nano-science, most notably nanofluidics.
-A molecular-level picture of the structure and dynamics of nano-confined water is a prerequisite to understanding and controlling the behavior of water under confinement, with water-graphene interfaces being the most scientifically fascinating and technologically relevant systems. \vk{Here we explore a monolayer of water confined within a graphene-like channel using state-of-the-art computer simulation methods that enable a treatment of nano-confined water at unprecedented accuracy.} We find that monolayer water exhibits surprisingly rich and diverse phase behavior that is highly sensitive to temperature and the van der Waals pressure acting within the nano-channel.
-Monolayer water exhibits numerous molecular ice phases with melting temperatures that vary by over 400 degrees in a non-monotonic manner with pressure, in sharp contrast to bulk.
-In addition, we predict two unexpected phases: a "hexatic-like" phase, which is an intermediate between a solid and a liquid, and a \emph{superionic} phase with a high electrical conductivity exceeding that of battery materials.
-Although aspects of the phase diagram have been reported before, our first-principles framework -- that combines developments in high-level electronic structure theory, machine learning, and statistical sampling -- enables an efficient and accurate calculation of a "broad map" for the identification and exploitation of the unique properties of water on the nanoscale.
-Notably, it suggests that nano-confinement could be a promising route towards superionic behaviour at easily accessible conditions.
+We find that monolayer water exhibits surprisingly rich and diverse phase behavior that is highly sensitive to temperature and the van der Waals pressure acting within the nanochannel.
+In addition to multiple molecular phases with melting temperatures varying non-monotonically by over 400 degrees with pressure, we predict a hexatic phase, which is an intermediate between a solid and a liquid, and a superionic phase with a high electrical conductivity exceeding that of battery materials.
+Notably, this suggests that nanoconfinement could be a promising route towards superionic behavior at easily accessible conditions. \\